BlizzardLizardz/BickerQuicker/README.md

 - [ ] User can pull to refresh the list of Bickers
 - [ ] User can tap on a Bicker to view the full discussion
 - [ ] User can vote for one side of a Bicker
+- [ ] User can choose to post anonymously
 - [ ] Auto layout support for iPhone 6 and newer

 The following **stretch** features are completed: